pac4j/jee-pac4j/README.md

 This library has **only 4 classes**:

-1. the `ClientConfiguration` class gathers all the clients configuration
+1. the `AbstractConfigFilter` is an abstract J2E filter to manage the configuration
-2. the `ClientsConfigFilter` is an abstract J2E filter in charge of loading clients configuration
+2. the `RequiresAuthenticationFilter` is a J2E filter to protect urls and requires authentication
-3. the `RequiresAuthenticationFilter` is a J2E filter to protect urls and requires authentication
+3. the `CallbackFilter` is a J2E filter to handle the callback from an identity provider after login to finish the authentication process
-4. the `CallbackFilter` is a J2E filter to handle the callback from an identity provider after login to finish the authentication process.
+4. the `ApplicationLogoutFilter` is a J2E filter to manage the application logout.

 and is based on the `pac4j-core` library.
 Learn more by browsing the [j2e-pac4j Javadoc](http://www.pac4j.org/apidocs/j2e-pac4j/index.html) and the [pac4j Javadoc](http://www.pac4j.org/apidocs/pac4j/index.html).